 Economic Development for a Growing Economy (EDGE): Provides non-refundable annual tax credits against corporate income taxes over a period of up to 10 years.
 EDGE credits are equal to a percentage of the new income tax withholdings generated by new job creation.
-To qualify, a company must make an investment of at least $5 million in capital improvements and create a minimum of 25 new full-time jobs.
+To qualify, a company must make an investment of at least $5 million in capital improvements and create a minimum of 25 new full-time jobs, or make an investment of $2.5 million and create 50 jobs.
 Businesses with fewer than 100 employees must invest at least $1 million and create a minimum of 5 new full- time jobs.

 High Impact Business (HIB): To stimulate large-scale economic development projects outside of Enterprise Zone locations, the HIB program offers investment tax credits, a state sales tax exemption on building materials, an exemption from state sales tax on utilities, and a state sales tax exemption on purchases of personal property used or consumed in the manufacturing process or in the operation of a pollution control facility.
 Qualifying businesses must make a minimum capital investment of $12 million and create at least 500 full-time jobs.

-Enterprise Zone Program: Businesses locating in one of state’s 49 dedicated Enterprise Zones may qualify for certain incentives including a sales tax exemption, an investment tax credit of .5% of qualified property, a state utility tax exemption on gas, electricity and telecommunication, as well as other incentives.
-This program will become effective January 1, 2016.
+Enterprise Zone Program: Businesses locating in one of state’s 104 dedicated Enterprise Zones may qualify for certain incentives including a sales tax exemption on building materials, an investment tax credit of .5% of qualified property, a state utility tax exemption on gas, electricity and telecommunication, as well as other incentives.

 Property tax exemptions: All personal property of businesses; inventories, machinery, and intangibles are exempt.